 - Some devices may have exchangeable wax filters.
 These can be replaced using the tool supplied.

 - If your device has a tube or wire, check the tube/wire isn’t squashed, twisted or split.

 - Avoid getting your hearing aid wet - don’t wear it in the shower or in the rain.
 Remove any moisture with a tissue or dry cloth.

 - Remove hearing aids before using aftershave, hairspray, perfume, sunscreen, insect repellent and so on, as they may contain chemicals that could damage it.

 - Don’t expose your hearing aid to extreme heat.

-- Put your hearing aid in its case when you’re not wearing it.
+- Put your hearing aids in its case when you’re not wearing them.